thejud/text-processing-cookbook/README.md

 Sometimes you have a file that has a multiline header, and you'd like to sort the data but keep the header.
 One nice technique is to print the header to stderr, and then process the rest of the file before displaying it.
-This is also a nice way to provide "users" with a variety of options to sort the output, assuming it is in easily sortable form.
+This is also a nice way to provide users with a variety of options to sort the output, assuming it is in easily sortable form.

 It's pretty easy to do this with head and tail, although you have to remember